lab1092/blender-manual_ja/manual/interface/screens.rst

 -------------------

 When you save a .blend file, the screen layouts are also saved in it.
-When you open a file, enabling the :guilabel:`Load UI` checkbox in the file browser indicates that Blender should use the file's screen layouts (overriding your defaults in the process).
+When you open a file, enabling the *Load UI* checkbox in the file browser indicates that Blender should use the file's screen layouts (overriding your defaults in the process).
-Leaving the :guilabel:`Load UI` checkbox disabled tells Blender to use the current layout.
+Leaving the *Load UI* checkbox disabled tells Blender to use the current layout.

 Additional Layouts